chakri3899/Hashnode_Technical_Blogs/ckfk0askt00an5ds1ay7c0org.md

 Here we have created three objects for the class Example. ex1 and ex2 have the same arguments and ex3 has different arguments.
 So, according to the overridden equals() method, **ex1.equals(ex2) returns true because they have same arguments and ex1.equals(ex3) returns false because they have different arguments.**

 Also, here in the hashCode() method, we have returned the id value.
 However, the hashCode() method can be implemented in many other ways.
 For example, we can return a new value which is obtained by performing a calculation of our choice inside the method itself.
 In this way, we can override hashCode() and equals() methods of Java Object class.
->Note: If we don't override the hashCode() method along with the equals() method, then we will face a problem while using the hash-based collections like HashMap, HashSet, and Hashtable in our class.
+>Note: If we don't override the hashCode() method along with the equals() method, then it will prevent our class from functioning properly when the hash-based collections like HashMap, HashSet, and Hashtable are used in our class.

 ## Overriding toString() method:
 The toString() method returns the name of the class followed by the character '@' and the unsigned hexadecimal representation of the hash code of the object as shown below.